renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 ## Analysis

 Now it's time to build a statistical model.
-For a descriptive analysis like this - where we're not necessarily interested in predicting outcomes, but rather to describe and measure the patterns, trends, and behaviors that the data contains - there are a variety of models we can use to do so.
-Ideally we are looking for a model that's simple enough to interpret and explain, but possesses the ability to capture any non-linear trends that come up in our small data.
+For a descriptive analysis like this - where we're not necessarily interested in predicting outcomes, but rather in describing and measuring the patterns, trends, and behaviors that the data contains.
+There are a variety of models we can use to do accomplish this.
+Ideally we are looking for a model that's simple enough to interpret and explain, but possesses the ability to capture any non-linear or more-complicated trends that come up in our small data.

-Generalized Additive Models (GAM) are a great candidate to solve for these needs as they have more flexibility (no pun intended) in comparison to linear models - thanks to their usage of basis functions, but are also relatively-interpretable compared to fancier black box machine learning algorithms.
+Generalized Additive Models (GAM) are a great candidate to solve for these needs as they have more flexibility (no pun intended) in comparison to linear models - thanks to their usage of basis functions, but are also relatively-interpretable compared to fancier black box machine learning algorithms The **mgcv** package is a great tool for fitting GAMs, and below is code that instantiates a GAM model object.

 ```r
 ad_q3_driver_gam <- mgcv::gam(LapTime5 ~ s(lap_start_rownum, by = Compound) + Compound + Team,
                               data = ad_quali_2021_l_fast_compile, method = "REML")
 ```

 #### Modeling over observed data

 ```r
 # modeling over observed data

 ad_q3_driver_preds <- broom::augment(ad_q3_driver_gam, data = ad_quali_2021_l_fast_compile) %>%